reveng007/AWS_Attack_Simulation_Detection_Lab/README.md

     1. **Identify password data retrieval activities targeting Windows EC2 instances in an AWS environment.**
         - DETECTION: _EventCode_ - `Ec2:GetPasswordData` usage from an external aws account, we can also get attacker ip.
-        - DETECTION: Incase of attacker ip rotation, we have to perform SOAR operation of such query to run it in specific time of day, looking for outliers.
+        - DETECTION: FP: Incase of attacker ip rotation, we have to perform SOAR operation of such query to run it in specific time of day, looking for outliers.

     2. **Identify all API operations initiated with EC2 instance credentials where the credential’s originating account does not match the account where the API call occurs normally.** \
     OR, \